nuodb/nuodb-insights/README.md

 ### Helm Repository Structure

-This GitHub repository contains the source for the packaged and versioned charts released in the [`gs://nuodb-charts` Google Storage bucket](https://console.cloud.google.com/storage/browser/nuodb-charts/) (the Chart Repository).

-This Github repository also contains the NuoDB Insights Helm Chart.
-It contains all components required to install NuoDB Insights.
+This Github repository contains the NuoDB Insights Helm Chart and all the required components to install and deploy NuoDB Insights.
-It is located in the [stable](stable/README.md) directory.

 ### Installation

-If you are new to Kubernetes and Helm, please read the [high-level description](stable/README.md) in the Stable directory.

-For specific configuration options, see the [Insights Helm Chart Readme](stable/insights/README.md).
+1. **[Getting Started with Helm](stable#getting-started-with-helm)** describes how to install and configure Helm on a client host.
+2. **[Deploying NuoDB using Helm Charts](stable#deploying-nuodb-using-helm-charts)** contains a quick primer on how to deploy a NuoDB database using the NuoDB Helm Charts.
+3. **[Deploying NuoDB Insights using Helm Charts](stable#deploying-nuodb-insights-using-helm-charts)** describes how to install and configure NuoDB Insights.

 ## Setup on Bare Metal Linux